interledgerjs/interledgerjs/packages/ilp-protocol-stream/README.md

 - [ ] Use `ilp-plugin` to get plugin from environment
 - [ ] Drop connection when it has sent a certain number of packets
 - [ ] Randomize expiry time
-- [ ] Merge sending test and normal packets?
-Or at least handle frames in the same way
 - [ ] Make it work even if one side can only receive 0 amount packets
 - [ ] Add timeouts for lack of activity
 - [ ] Handle plugin disconnecting